Text: Anna Bromwich

 Image: Christine and Hagen Graf

 One of the most stunning Japanese gardens in Paris was built in 1958 as part of the UNESCO Garden of Peace.
 Created by Japanese-American artist Isamu Noguchi, the garden was the first of its genre to be created by a sculptor as opposed to a landscape gardener and Noguchi clearly used his creative licence in its making.
-Most importantly it is possible to see Noguchi’s garden from an upper level thus taking in the bigger picture; traditionally Japanese gardens are seen only from one view point.
+Most importantly, it is possible to see Noguchi’s garden from an upper level thus taking in the bigger picture; traditionally Japanese gardens are seen only from one viewpoint.
 The garden is also home to the Nagasaki Angel, originally belonging to the façade of the Urakami Church in Nagasaki.
 It miraculously survived the devastation of the city in 1945 and was donated to UNESCO by the Japanese government in 1976.

 More recently built jardins japonaises include the Musée du Panthéon Bouddhique garden.
 An annex of the Musée Guimet, the museum was converted out of Émile Guimet’s hôtel particulier to house his collection of Asian art.
 The Japanese garden and tea pavilion were added behind the museum in 1992 and 2001 respectively.
 The garden is small but quaint, calm and orientated around a makeshift stream unobtrusively pumped around the stepping stones.
-Tea ceremonies are held at the Pavilion from time to time so it’s worth keeping an eye on the program.
+Tea ceremonies are held at the Pavilion from time to time so it’s worth keeping an eye on the programme.

 To really see the influence Japanism had on French cultural life, it is worth taking a trip out to the Fondation Claude Monet in Giverny, once home to the celebrated Impressionist and site of his famous water lilies.
 The foundation boasts a series of Japanese Edo-era prints, from which a fascinated Monet took inspiration.
 Nowhere is this more evident than in his garden.
 A jardin d’eau, with its Japanese bridge and its flowers and fruit trees native to Japan, it recalls the woodblock prints that Monet collected.
 With the peace of the countryside and the dozens of cherry trees this is my choice for cherry blossom viewing when winter finally decides to decline.